Sometimes life can throw us off the path that we expect to travel. It might be time to “Get My life Back On Track” with these 5 Awesome Steps.

 It was hard on a lot of people, but I was still in a position and a state of mind where I was able to help others.
 Focussing on others took my mind off of my own rumination of problems.

 Helping others can give you a sense of purpose and while helping others you will see opportunities and have your own realizations for change.
 Be a friend, listen to others, offer support through empathy and powerful questions.

 This helps me every day, but anyone can do it!

 Trust The Process And Take Your Time

 With these tactics, I was able to move forward one step at a time.
-As of today I am the guy who takes the stairs, who does push ups every day, who stretches every day – seven days a week.
+As of today, I am the guy who takes the stairs, who does push-ups every day, and who stretches every day – seven days a week.
 I’m building incredible momentum to get my life back on track.

 My coach inspired a lot of self-compassion within myself.
 Something I teach my clients too, but I had forgotten to do this for myself after I had heard about Covid stories 5 days a week, 8 hours a day, for 6 solid months.